Master Service Agreement Template, Free Download 2026

 Intellectual Property Rights

 Define who owns the intellectual property rights in work product created under the MSA.
+A work for hire agreement may be needed for creative deliverables that require clear copyright ownership under 17 U.S.C. § 101.
 Address pre-existing IP that each party brings to the relationship, newly created IP developed during the engagement, and any licenses granted.
 Specify whether ownership vests upon creation, upon payment, or upon delivery and acceptance.

 Include a limitation of liability clause that caps the maximum damages either party can recover, typically at the fees paid during the prior 12-month period.
 Define the indemnification obligations of each party, specifying which claims trigger indemnity and whether the indemnifying party has the right to control the defense of covered claims.